swiftcomplete-public/swiftcomplete-woocommerce/README.txt

-=== Swiftcomplete Address Autocomplete & Validation Plugin for WooCommerce ===
+=== Swiftcomplete for WooCommerce ===
 Contributors: Swiftcomplete
 Tags: Swiftcomplete, address validator, what3words address, searchbox, search, address, validation, autosuggest, w3w Requires at least: 4.7
 Tested up to: 6.4
-Stable tag: 1.0.4
+Stable tag: 2.0.0
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+__Swiftcomplete is a software that allows you to look up and validate addresses, postcodes and coordinates__

 == Description ==

 https://drive.google.com/file/d/1yVwFf_CANlU79F-1a-IqUeMSwTU7MRlN/view

-__Swiftcomplete is a software that allows you to look up and validate addresses, postcodes and coordinates__

 Swiftcomplete is designed to be integrated into your address capture flow, for example on e-commerce checkout pages.